-If you do not already hold these modules you can discuss with your instructor / assessor how best to demonstrate your basic competence in these areas.
+If you do not already hold either of these awards you can discuss with your instructor / assessor how best to demonstrate your basic competence in these areas.

-- Please note that the ‘Beginning Falconry’ course administered by Lantra does not meet the International and Occupational Standards for Bird of Prey welfare and will not, on its own, satisfy the pre-requisite requirement.
-Your instructor/assessor can advise on any steps you may need to take to satisfy this requirement
+- Please note that the ‘Beginning Falconry’ course administered by Lantra does not meet the current International and Occupational Standards for Bird of Prey welfare and will not, on its own, satisfy the pre-requisite requirement.

 - The course assumes that you will carry out activities within England, and references and course information reflect this.
-Where the law differs in the other nations of the United Kingdom your instructor will highlight the need for you to work with different licensing bodies or within a slightly different legal framework.
+Where the law differs in the other nations of the United Kingdom and overseas your work must reflect the legal and practical aspects of your chosen territory.

 - This course is available in other countries beside the UK.
 Please contact Raptor Awards for more detailed information on availability

-Revised January 2021.
-This is a self-study module that can be used to support your own learning, or used in addition to the learning gained from a course of instruction…
+The legal framework (Revised October 2021) This is a self-study module that can be used to support your own learning, or used in addition to the learning gained from a…

-To successfully complete this module, you must be able to demonstrate a good background knowledge and understanding in these areas The difference between Falconry and Bird abatement The desired outcomes of…
+Outcomes of bird control actions (Revised October 2021) To successfully complete this module, you must be able to demonstrate a good background knowledge and understanding in these areas The difference between…

-Using Birds of Prey for Pest Control.
-In some countries the use of Birds of Prey for Pest Control is not allowed.
-In many countries the use of Birds of Prey…
+Birds of Prey used in Pest Control operations (Revised October 2021) In some countries the use of Birds of Prey for Pest Control is not allowed.
+In many countries the use…

 Why worry about welfare?
 Most countries around the world have legal and / or moral frameworks addressing the welfare of animals.
 In many cases there are active animal protection bodies…

-As a Professional Bird Controller you have responsibilities to yourself, your hawks, other people, the pest species and non-target species you may encounter.
-You must ensure that you correctly identify…
+Hazards and Risks (Revised October 2021) As a Professional Bird Controller you have responsibilities to yourself, your hawks, other people, the pest species and non-target species you may encounter.
+You…

 This Knowledge quiz will help you to provide evidence of competence in your knowledge and understanding.
 Successful completion of the quiz is a compulsory element of the award and you…